 Engaging with others who enjoy running will not only help to keep you motivated and inspired but you will also make friendships, either virtually or even in real life.
 Regularly responding to those who comment on your photos and vice versa, commenting and liking runners you enjoy following or brands you enjoy using will help you to create relationships.

 Another neat tool is browsing the explore section which Instagram streams in parallel with similar interests you already like and engage in.
 Liking and commenting on these similar interest pages will also help broaden your network.

 12. Use Instagram stories

-A newer feature added a couple of years ago to Instagram is stories which are similar to the social network feature on Snapchat.
-Here you can live feed or post a 24-hour short story with photos or videos outside your page post.
-This is feature can be used in a variety of ways to update your followers on your day to day, events going on in your life, your meal prep, your pets, your run stats, etc with either using photos of videos that you can enhance with face filters, GIFs, text or drawings.
+A newer feature added a couple of years ago to Instagram is stories similar to the social network feature on Snapchat.
+You can live feed or post a 24-hour short story with photos or videos outside your page post.
+This feature can be used in a variety of ways to update your followers on your day to day, events going on in your life, your meal prep, your pets, your run stats, etc. with either using photos or videos that you can enhance with face filters, GIFs, text or drawings.
 It’s a great way to actively and temporarily communicate throughout the day with your followers without blowing up their newsfeed on too many posts.

 13. Build a Close Friends List To Foster Community

 Similar to Snapchat Private Stories, Instagram’s Close Friends feature allows users to share stories with only those individuals the user decides to add to their close friend’s list.

 You may be thinking, “Why would I limit the number of people who can see my stories?
 Isn’t the goal to grow my followers?”